The call for applications for mega vouchers worth up to €50.000 is open from 29 November 2018 until full disbursement of available funding.

 R&D project lifecycle

-The R&D projects under the Green Innovation Vouchers Scheme (GIVS) follow a five-stage process:
+The R&D projects under the Green Innovation Vouchers scheme follow a five-stage process:

 In addition to the basic information about the enterprise, the application requires a description of the R&D service that the enterprise plans to purchase, including detailed environmental benefits.

 Submitted applications are reviewed and approved by a committee against a set of eligibility criteria.
-These include resource efficiency potential, the level of innovation of the proposed R&D project, scalability and transferability of the expected project results to other companies/sectors/industries.
+These include resource efficiency potential, scalability and transferability of the expected project results to other companies/sectors/industries and the level of innovation.

 Depending on the number of applications received, the EBRD will publish on this website the expected completion date of the applications screening.
 The EBRD may temporarily suspend the application process if an excessive number of applications have been received.
 Communication regarding the SMEs awarded with the Green Innovation Vouchers will be made directly to the SMEs and on this website.